world-federation-of-advertisers/cross-media-measurement/docs/operations/updating-retention-policies.md

 `dry-run` is `true` a job will only log the operations that would have been performed.
 The time to live flags control how long a Measurement or Exchange must have been in specified state before qualifying for a retention operation.
-The `time-to-live` flag is a ISO-8601 duration formatted string, while the `days-to-live` flag is an int.

 ### Current Kingdom Retention Cronjobs